 But, yes there is a but.
 The big but is that prep really does matter for lasting results.
 Besides nailing down any nails and caulking cracks it’s very important that your deck is CLEANED and DRY.
 What is dry ?.
 Dry is when there is no moisture in the decking.
 If you’re not 100% sure don’t do it yet.
 Let it bake in the hot sun for a day.
 You should see the color change as it drys.

 Of all the deck cleaners on the market, I prefer Olympic Premium Deck Cleaner.
 For around 15 bucks it’s a time saver and it really works to boot.
-Use it a garden-style pump sprayer.
+Use a garden-style pump sprayer.
 Depending on the hot sun you may only be able to small areas at a time.
-Make sure the deck is dry, just not after a rain is all I’m saying.
+Making sure the deck is dry, just not after a rain is all I’m saying.
 Spray the decking and watch it clean right before your eyes.
 You want to use a bristle brush or a stiff broom to help with any thick stains.
 While it’s still wet but clean use a hose to rinse the dirt off.
 You may also want to cover up any vegetation

 After you cleaned it and it’s VERY dry you’ll need to sand it.
-Now I’m not saying you have to sand it like a mad man but to sand any stains, loose wood fibers, paint or stain.
+Now I’m not saying you have to sand it like a mad man but to sand any stains, loose wood fibers, paint, or stain.

-Deck must be dry.
+The deck must be dry.
 How dry is dry?
 Using a very inexpensive moisture tester is the best way to know.

 Don’t be in a rush.
 One thing I’ve learned over the years is to never rush a job when you want it to last.
 Do it right the first time.
 Anything worth doing is worth doing right the first time.

-Also, if you have any really bad looking or even rotted boards this would be a great time to replace them.
+Also, if you have any really bad-looking or even rotted boards this would be a great time to replace them.